"I Hear Music in the Rhythmn of the City"

 Could you tell us more about your education in Europe?
 Did Europe with open borders effect you, did it make it easier, how did it influence your career?

 From a very young age I had always wanted to travel and live in other countries.
 It was my dream to study abroad.
 Studies in UK are very expensive so I took advantage of the opportunity to study abroad which for me was free.
 This allowed me to acquire knowledge and experience of many different styles and teaching methods with outstanding musicians.
-I think also living abroad is one of the best ways to immerse yourself in different cultures.
+Living abroad is one of the best ways to immerse yourself in different cultures.

 Music is universal, without borders.
-The ability to move freely in Europe taught me many different approaches to music and education .
-Contact with many emminent musicians and making music with them is invaluable experience.
+The ability to move freely in Europe taught me many different approaches to music and education, contact with various emminent musicians and working with them is invaluable experience.
 It had a huge influence on me.

 You have studied with brilliant musicians.
 What did you learn, what do you remember most?

-Having a variety of teachers and experience of different techniques, I was taguht many different styles.
+Having a variety of teachers, I was taguht many different styles.
 Each teacher is individual with their own way of playing and teaching and it was important for me to assimilate this into my own way of approaching music..

 For me though the fundamental objective is to find a beautiful sound through the development of good technique - strong foundations on which to base a musical inspiration and then to colour with my own imagination whilst remaining as true to the composer as possible.